tbjgolden/deno-htmlparser2/codemod.md

 import EventEmitter from 'https://deno.land/x/event_emitter/mod.ts';
 ```

+7. Remove all uses and definitions of WritableStream.

-7. Finally, scan through all the .ts files in each project for any unforeseen errors.
+8. Finally, scan through all the .ts files in each project for any unforeseen errors.